SNIPPET LESSON PLAN FOR:

-Length: Clip: fifteen minutes; Lesson: three 45 - 55 minute class periods.
+Length: Film Clip: Fifteen minutes, beginning at DVD Scene 5; Lesson: three 45 - 55 minute class periods.

 Learner Outcomes/Objectives: Students will learn a method for determining theme and will write a thematic statement in a paragraph or an essay.
 They can also be asked to write compositions of various types on topics suggested by the clip.

 Rationale: Deriving theme is an important skill required by most ELA curriculum standards.
 An explication of the clip enables students to practice deriving theme and writing compositions using subject matter of interest and value.

 Description of the Clip: "Pink Floyd: The Wall" is a dark, expressionistic musical structured around the memories of Pink, a depressed British rock musician.
 As a young boy, Pink suffered from the effects of his father's death in WW II, a distracted and distant mother, and a repressive and unresponsive school system.
 In the clip, a young Pink tries to express himself in writing, only to be ridiculed by his teacher and his fellow students.
 He escapes through fantasies of a factory/school in which faceless automaton children are processed on a conveyor belt which takes them to a meat grinder.
 The students then riot, singing "We don't need no education", and burn down the school.
 When the building is ablaze, they throw the teacher into the flames.
 This powerful clip contains striking visuals, evocative music, and simple, forceful lyrics.
 The images are dark, the hopelessness palpable.

 Note that the themes derived from the clip are different than the theme of the overall film, which focuses on how Pink builds a wall to insulate himself from the pain he experiences in the world.

 Using the Film Clip in Class:

 1. Preview the film clip and find its exact location.
 In the newer releases of the movie, the scene selection can be complicated.